fsadak/FSNextionLib/README.md

-# FSNextionLib
+### FSNextionLib

-A simple, lightweight, and non-blocking Arduino library for interfacing with Nextion HMI displays, built for the PlatformIO ecosystem.
+A simple, lightweight, and non-blocking Arduino library for interfacing with Nextion HMI displays—built for the PlatformIO ecosystem and designed for clarity, speed, and ease of use.

-## ⚠️ Disclaimer
+### Disclaimer

-This library is currently under active development.
-While functional, the API may change, and it should be used with caution in production environments.
+This library is under active development.
+While fully functional, the API may evolve.
+Use with caution in production environments.

-## Features
+### Features

-- **Event-Driven:** Uses a non-blocking `listen()` model with callbacks to handle touch events without using `delay()`.
+• 	Event-Driven: Non-blocking  model with callback support—no  required.
-- **Easy Get/Set:** Simple methods to get and set values of text and number components.
+• 	Intuitive API: Simple methods like , , ,  for direct component control.
-- **Custom Pins:** Supports custom RX/TX pins for ESP32 hardware serial ports.
+• 	Custom Pins: Supports RX/TX remapping for ESP32 hardware serial ports.
-- **Connection Check:** Includes a robust `isConnected()` function to verify that the display is active before proceeding.
+• 	Connection Check: Robust  method to verify display readiness.
-- **Lightweight:** Minimal dependencies and a straightforward design.
+• 	Lightweight: Minimal dependencies and fast compile times.

-## Wiring
+### Wiring

-To connect your Nextion display to an ESP32, use one of the available Hardware Serial ports.
-This library was tested with `Serial2`.
+To connect your Nextion display to an ESP32, use one of the available hardware serial ports.
+This library was tested with Serial2.

 ### Default Pins (ESP32)